Windos/BurntToast/Help/Get-BTFunctionLevel.md

 # Get-BTFunctionLevel

 ## SYNOPSIS
-Displays the current Function Level of the BurntToast module.
+Displays the current function level of the BurntToast module.

 ## SYNTAX